 Black Lives Matter seeks criminal charges against NYPD cop accused of killing Bronx moped rider Eric Duprey with cooler

-Black Lives Matter joined the call for criminal charges against a Bronx NYPD narcotics sergeant who threw a drink cooler at a moped operator Eric Duprey as he fled police over a $20 crack sale in the Bronx — a death the city Medical Examiner has ruled a homicide.
+Black Lives Matter joined the call for criminal charges against a Bronx New York Police Department narcotics sergeant who threw a drink cooler at moped operator Eric Duprey as he fled police over a $20 crack sale in the Bronx — a death the city Medical Examiner has ruled a homicide.

 “It was not an accident.
 It was not the result of a crash,” Black Lives Matter Greater NY co-founder Hawk Newsome said in Kingsbridge Heights Saturday as he visited the spot where Duprey, a father of three, was killed.